 got Bees?

 Or perhaps a need for more bees is required.
 We can help!
-We have multiple loads of strong pollination hives ready to ship nationwide, with notice of course.
-So please Contact Us so we can discuss how we can help with any pollination needs now or in the future.
+We keep strong, healthy pollination hives ready to ship nationwide, with notice of course.
+Contact Us and we can discuss how we can help with any pollination needs now or in the future.
 Below are a few photos of our bees at work with the agricultural community.

 When we send bees to the California Almond Pollination event each year, we need to have strong colonies for multiple reason.
 The 1.35 million acres of almonds require 2 hives per acre on average for proper fruit set.
 These numbers are based on a 6 frame minimum / 8 frame average - per hive - as the strength, or population per colony to preform the task of making sure trillions of blossoms get the cross-pollination they need to produce a nut the farmer can harvest about six months later in the year.